 It’s true that melting glaciers may create some very cold water, but the combination of light refracting of rock flour ground up by the glaciers creates the brilliant emerald glow of these lakes.

-These colors really aren’t Photoshop, but what you actually see when visiting.
-Three amazing examples that are easily accessible from Calgary are Moraine Lake, Lake Louise, and Petyo Lake.
-All three of these lakes are located in Banff National Park.
+Believe it or not – none of these colors are edited or “Photoshoped”, what you see on your screen is what you’ll see when you visit.
+Three gorgeous examples that are easily accessible from Calgary include: Moraine Lake, Lake Louise, and Petyo Lake.
+All are located in Banff National Park.